-Student discusses the complaint with his/her faculty advisor.
+Student discusses the complaint with their faculty advisor.

-If a Student Grievance Form is appropriate, it should be submitted to the Department of Nursing Office.
-This form (Appendix D) can be found at the BSU Department of Nursing website on the Student Handbook page.
-The submission should include: (a) description of the concern in 500 words or less, (b) steps taken to resolve the concern, and (c) any documentation necessary to support the outcome being sought (catalog description, course syllabus, handbook, Department of Nursing website, etc.).
+If a Student Grievance Form is appropriate, it should be submitted to the Nursing Office.
+This form (Appendix D) can be found at the Nursing website on the Student Handbook page.
+The submission should include: (a) description of the concern in 500 words or less, (b) steps taken to resolve the concern, and (c) any documentation necessary to support the outcome being sought (catalog description, course syllabus, handbook, Nursing website, etc.).